The Tenors

-With the departure of Fraser Walters from the group in July 2022, The Tenors add Canada's Mark Masri and Italy's Alberto Urso in August to continue as 4 singers.

 Career

 Origin

 The group was the creation of Jill Ann Siemens, originally as a trio (Philip Grant, Paul Ouellette, and Ken Lavigne) and debuted in 2004 in Victoria.
-In 2005, a new re-envisoned group consisting of Craig Ashton, Joey Niceforo and Leon Leontaridis released their self-titled debut The Canadian Tenors (Warner).
+In 2005, a new re-envisioned group consisting of Craig Ashton, Joey Niceforo and Leon Leontaridis released their self-titled debut The Canadian Tenors (Warner).
 Siemens then did a cross-Canada search to find four new voices and chose Micallef, Remigio Pereira, Walters, and Jamie McKnight.
 They released their second self-titled album The Canadian Tenors in 2009.

 Walters, Micallef, and Pereira sang a repertoire of popular and classical music together for seven years.
 In January 2009 Clifton Murray replaced Jamie McKnight.

 2009–2011: The Perfect Gift

 The band released their first holiday album The Perfect Gift on November 3, 2009, which was later certified platinum by Music Canada.

 In September of that year, the group toured with David Foster as the opening act.
 They performed O Canada at the 2009 Grey Cup game.

 On February 10, 2010, the Tenors appeared on The Oprah Winfrey Show.
 Unbeknownst to them, Oprah Winfrey had arranged for a surprise; midway through their rendition of "Hallelujah", Celine Dion came onstage and sang the rest of the song with the group.